pranigopu/diver-vs-mermaid/README.md

 - `yellowCoralPercent`: Specifies how much of the map should be yellow coral tiles

 Note that $CoralPercent = 1 -$ `seaweedPercent`, and it is with respect to $CoralPercentage$ that `yellowCoralPercent` is defined.
 Hence, note that $RedCoralPercent = 1 -$ `yellowCoralPercent`.
 Hence, we do not define $CoralPercentage$ and $RedCoralPercent$ as they are directly inferred from `seaweedPercent` and `yellowCoralPercent`.

+---

+Hence, the grid initialisation simply iterates through every possible position of the predefined play area and fills the grid associated with that position according to the above percentages.
+First, it begins by deciding whether to fill the tile or not based on `randomFillPercent`.
+If no, it assigns 0 to the grid cell and continues to the next position.
+If yes, it then decides whether to fill the tile as a seaweed or not based on `seaweedPercent`.
+If yes, it assigns 1 to the grid cell and continues to the next position.
+If no, it decides whether to fill the tile as a yellow coral or not based on `yelloCoralPercent`.
+If yes, it assigs 2 to the grid cell and continues to the next position.
+If no, it assigns 3 (for red coral) to the grid cell.
+The whole process goes on until every possible position is covered.

+## STAGE B: Cellular automata
+### STAGE B.1: Getting relevant neighbourhood data